-- \ Amendments to References to the Conceptual Framework in MFRS Standards - # Amendments as to the consequence of effective of MFRS 17 Insurance Contract - (a) The Group and the Company plan to adopt the above applicable new MFRSs, amendments/improvements to MFRSs, new IC Int and amendments to IC Int when they become effective.
-A brief discussion on the above significant new MFRSs, amendments/improvements to MFRSs, new IC Int and amendments to IC Int are summarised below.
+Amendments as to the consequence of effective of MFRS 17 Insurance Contracts

+The Group and the Company plan to adopt the above applicable new MFRS and amendments/improvements to MFRSs when they become effective.
+A brief discussion on the above significant new MFRS, and amendments/improvements to MFRSs are summarised below.